terracenter/gentoo_install/README.md

 What this actually does is create a symlink `/usr/src/linux` to point to `/usr/src/linux-5.15.59-gentoo`

-From this point, only two things're missing: configure and compile it.
+From this point, only two things are missing: configure and compile it.
 There are two ways to do that:

 1. Manual configuration and automated build
 2. Semi-automated by using `genkernel`